patrick-foster/AR_Project_gpuimage/README.md

     mGPUImage.setGLSurfaceView((GLSurfaceView) findViewById(R.id.surfaceView));
     mGPUImage.setImage(imageUri); // this loads image on the current thread, should be run in a thread mGPUImage.setFilter(new GPUImageSepiaFilter());

-    // Later when image should be saved saved: mGPUImage.saveToPictures("GPUImage", "ImageWithFilter.jpg", null);
 }
 ```